revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Roll Initiative Phase

-Each player and enemy simultaneously **rolls initiative**.
+The players and the DM all **roll initiative**.
 Players roll the largest dice corresponding to their actions (see Dynamic Initiative chart for dice).
 The lower the number, the earlier the action.

 ### Resolve Actions Phase

-Each creature **takes its turn** in order.
-The DM begins by announcing "Initiative Count 1" to the table, if there are any creatures that rolled a 1 for their Initiative are then able to act.
-If there are any ties, the creature with the highest Dexterity Score goes first.
+Each creature **takes its turn** in order starting with the lowest initiative roll.
+The DM announces "Initiative Count 1" to the table and any creatures that rolled a 1 for their Initiative take their turn.
 After all creatures on Initiative Count 1 act, the DM continues counting, "Initiative Count 2", "Initiative Count 3", etc. This process continues until all creatures have acted.

 ### End Phase